Dilec hanke - laurea, lapin yliopisto

 blog

 DILEC Project Manager Minna Pietikäinen presents the upcoming content of the DILEC project to company representatives during the project’s first workshop organized for businesses.
+(Picture: Siiri Jalo)

-The DILEC research explores practical methods for digital inclusive leadership and employee-centered career path development, including knowledge transfer using AI solutions.
+The Dilec research explores practical methods for digital inclusive leadership and employee-centered career path development, including knowledge transfer using AI solutions.
 It also studies the impact of these approaches on work quality, operational efficiency, and business productivity.

 Digital Transformation and Employee-Centricity